 Since 1950, students and faculty of Texas A&M University and its branch campuses have benefited from membership in Oak Ridge Associated Universities (ORAU).
 ORAU provides innovative scientific and technical solutions to advance national priorities in science, education, security, and health.
 Through specialized teams of experts, unique laboratory capabilities, and a consortium of more than 100 PhD-granting universities, ORAU works with federal, state, local, and commercial organizations to advance national priorities and serve the public interest by integrating academic, government and scientific resources globally.

-ORAU operates the Oak Ridge Institute for Science and Education (ORISE), a Department of Energy (DOE) asset that is dedicated to enabling critical scientific, research, and health initiatives of the department and its laboratory system by providing world class expertise in science, technology, engineering, and math (STEM) workforce development, scientific and technical reviews, and the evaluation of radiation exposure and environmental contamination.
+ORAU operates the Oak Ridge Institute for Science and Education (ORISE), a Department of Energy (DOE) asset that is dedicated to enabling critical scientific research and health initiatives of the department and its laboratory system by providing world class expertise in science, technology, engineering, and math (STEM) workforce development; scientific and technical reviews; and the evaluation of radiation exposure and environmental contamination.
 ORISE collects, manages and analyzes health data on current and former workers; conducts epidemiological studies and health surveillance; and provides technical assistance in the protection of human subjects.
 ORISE works closely with DOE to administer its Human Subjects Protection Program, and most recently, played an integral role in the successful Association for the Accreditation of Human Research Protection Programs (AAHRPP) accreditation.
 ORISE administers a broad range of internships, fellowships, and research experiences available primarily to those pursuing STEM disciplines.
 Programs are offered at DOE national laboratories and other federal agencies with research facilities located across the country as well as some locations outside the United States.

 For more information about ORAU and its programs, visitor contact:

 ORAU Councilor for Texas A&M University